Does Wordfence Slow Down A WordPress Website?

 It’s important to note that Wordfence may not catch all malware on your site.

 While Wordfence has a comprehensive malware signature database, which they use to detect malware on your site, the problem is in the detection mechanism: signature-matching.
 Signature-matching relies on the database being updated and 100% comprehensive, which can never be the case.
+They often face a detection lag as new zero-day exploits emerge.

-Zero-day malware attacks and malware with subtle differences can escape under this mechanism.
 So malware could be one of the factors contributing to slower website performance.

 Bots